Toyota Yaris

 74 mpg

-Who is the Toyota Yaris for?
+Who is this car for?

-TIV arrivals planning a week of short hops — airport to Tivat town, Tivat to Kotor, Kotor to Perast and back — where the hybrid spends much of the day in silent electric-mode crawl.
+TIV arrivals planning a week of short hops, airport to Tivat town, Tivat to Kotor, Kotor to Perast and back, where the hybrid spends much of the day in silent electric-mode crawl.

 • Fuel-conscious arrivals